wp-plugins/scroll-triggered-boxes/readme.txt

 - Set the animation to use when a box is triggered

 **Demo**

 I'm using the plugin myself on [the website for one of my other plugins: MailChimp for WordPress](http://dannyvankooten.com/mailchimp-for-wordpress/).
 Scroll down a bit and you'll see a box slide in in the bottom right corner, asking you to sign-up to the plugin newsletter.

-**More information**
+**Other Links**

-Check out more information about the [Scroll Triggered Boxes plugin for WordPress](http://dannyvankooten.com/wordpress-plugins/scroll-triggered-boxes/) or have a look at the other [WordPress plugins](http://dannyvankooten.com/wordpress-plugins/) by [Danny van Kooten](http://dannyvankooten.com/).
+- More information about the [Scroll Triggered Boxes plugin for WordPress](http://dannyvankooten.com/wordpress-plugins/scroll-triggered-boxes/)
+- Have a look at some other [WordPress plugins](http://dannyvankooten.com/wordpress-plugins/) by [Danny van Kooten](http://dannyvankooten.com/).

 == Frequently Asked Questions ==